microsoft/landcover/README.md

 ## Edit `web_tool/endpoints.mine.js` and replace "msrcalebubuntu.eastus.cloudapp.azure.com" with the address of your machine
 nano web_tool/endpoints.mine.js

+## Edit `self._WORKERS` of the SessionHandler class in SessionHandler.py to include the GPU resources you want to use on your machine.
+By default this is set to use GPU IDs 0 through 4.
 nano web_tool/SessionHandler.py
 ```

 # Running an instance of the tool